0.1.x · current (0.1.5) - the start

 Read the spec.
 Build the Dendrite by hand.

+The first public release.
 The developer reads the envelope spec, writes an Axon and Dendrite using the SDK primitives, chooses a Synapse adapter, and wires their own orchestration logic.
-Full control, full complexity, appropriate for early adopters who want to shape what their workflow looks like.
+Full control, full complexity, appropriate for early adopters.
+The Python SDK is the complete reference implementation; as of 0.1.5 the TypeScript SDK is at full parity.

 • Envelope codec (Pydantic) and cosmo validate